Enhancing Object Coherence in Layout-to-Image Synthesis: Introduction

 \section{Introduction}

 Layout-to-image synthesis (LIS) enables the generation of images portraying distinct subjects in diverse scenes.
-In this task, various types of layouts are employed, including bboxes+classes \cite{zheng2023layoutdiffusion, he2023localized}, semantic masks+classes \cite{avrahami2023spatext, SPADE, oasis, freestyleNet}, skeletons \cite{lv2021learning, li2023gligen}, and more.
-In this work, we focus on the type of semantic masks.
-Earlier studies on mask-based LIS \cite{SC-GAN, oasis, CC-FPSE, SPADE, P2PHD} employ generative adversarial networks (GANs).
+Earlier studies on employ generative adversarial networks (GANs) \cite{SC-GAN, oasis, CC-FPSE, SPADE, P2PHD,wang2023gan,wang2024learning} .
 However, these GAN-based approaches often face challenges related to unstable convergence \cite{arjovsky2017towards} and mode collapse \cite{radford2015unsupervised}.
-Therefore, recent studies \cite{PITI, freestyleNet, avrahami2023spatext} utilize some large-scale pre-trained text-to-image diffusion models like stable diffusion \cite{rombach2022high} to achieve LIS.
+Therefore, recent studies \cite{PITI, freestyleNet, avrahami2023spatext,wang2024high,dreamtext} utilize some large-scale pre-trained text-to-image diffusion models like stable diffusion \cite{rombach2022high} to achieve LIS.
 These pre-trained models exhibit a generative prior with a broad spectrum of semantics, enabling the synthesis of diverse unseen objects.

-However, these methods \cite{CC-FPSE, freestyleNet, oasis, SPADE, sushko2020you, SC-GAN} still encounter critical challenges concerning object coherence, including semantic coherence (e.g., the cat looks at the flowers or not), and physical coherence (e.g., the hand and the racket should not be misaligned).
-Taking the recent method, FreestyleNet \cite{freestyleNet}, as an example, which introduced Rectified Cross Attention (RCA) to generate unseen objects from given layouts, it fails to freely control the objects' semantic interactions.
-Besides, RCA's region-specific token influence neglects implicit physical coherence restrictions between neighboring objects, resulting in unsatisfied image synthesis.
-The qualitative examples presented in \cref{fig:problem} serve as compelling illustrations of these problems.
-We posit that the suboptimal physical generation stems from their inability to capture potential physical coherent restrictions in the layout.
+However, these methods \cite{freestyleNet, oasis, SPADE, sushko2020you, SC-GAN} still encounter critical challenges concerning object coherence, including semantic coherence (e.g., the cat looks at the flowers or not), and physical coherence (e.g., the hand and the racket should not be misaligned).
+Taking the recent method, FreestyleNet \cite{freestyleNet}, as an example, which introduced Rectified Cross Attention (RCA) to generate unseen objects from given layouts, it fails to freely control the objects' semantic interactions (Fig. \ref{fig:problem} (right)).
+Besides, RCA's region-specific token influence neglects implicit physical coherence restrictions between neighboring objects, resulting in unsatisfied image synthesis (Fig. \ref{fig:problem} (left)).

+We posit that the suboptimal physical generation stems from its inability to capture potential physical coherent restrictions in the layout.
 Moreover, the failure to control semantic coherence can be attributed to their neglect to incorporate semantic interaction requirements.

 In this paper, we propose a novel diffusion model dubbed EOCNet, equipped with our Global Semantic Fusion (GSF) and Self-similarity Feature Enhancement (SFE) modules.
 These components are designed to address semantic coherence and physical coherence problems, respectively, which will be elaborated as follows.